ysyk2021/integrating-ai-into-energy-systems-opportunities-and-challenges/src/chapter-5-2.md

-# AI-Powered Predictive Analytics for Emissions Reduction and Carbon Accounting

 Integrating Artificial Intelligence (AI) into energy systems presents significant opportunities for enhancing sustainability efforts.
 One of the ways in which AI can be used to improve sustainability is through predictive analytics for emissions reduction and carbon accounting.